-into Sets the value of DESTTREE for future invocations of the above utilities.
+into Takes exactly one argument, and sets the value of DESTTREE for future invocations of the above utilities to it.
 Creates the directory under \${ED} in offset-prefix aware EAPIs or under \${D} in offset-prefix agnostic EAPIs, using install -d with no additional options, if it does not already exist.
 Failure behaviour is EAPI dependent as per section 12.3.1.